johnnywycliffe/Glittershard/Docs/Technical Manual.md

 To break a bind, Bwn d6 check vs Bwn d6 check.
 Person trying to escape has a 2d6 penalty for being bound.

+### Brewing
+Potions must be brewed.
+One hour must be spent creating the mix, and 8 hours must be spent adding magic to it.
+Potions must not be disturbed while preparing or brewing or they will fail, and as such cannot be brewed on the run or in a fight.
+Potion preparations can be stored for two days before the brewing starts.

+Potion component cost: 1/2 price, rounded up

 ### Burning
 When burning, take 1d6 fire damage per turn, negates armor.